 The following directions are best suited for advanced users of “Coin Control”.
 For those not familiar with this feature, here is a short introduction

-- Some incoming transactions can be split up into 2 or maybe more addresses, called “Change Addresses”.
-These are addresses that are by default in your wallet, just like the “Reserved Addresses”.
+- These "Change" addresses are addresses that are by default in your wallet, just like the “Reserved Addresses”.
 The reserved ones are used in case you manually add a new address.
 The change Addresses are used for the split.

 - The reason for this split is to lower the weight of the transactions and speed up things.